 Crack Stitching

 Cracks in brick or limestone walls can be unsettling.
 Some cracks can be just the result of normal structural movement and do not need any maintenance, just monitoring.
+Rusted lintels can cause cracking above windows and doors (rusted lintel replacement)

 Wall crack stitch rods, often known as helical bars or crack stitching ties (e.g., Helifix), are 6mm-8mm stainless steel, twisted, or profiled bars used to repair cracked masonry.
 They are bonded into horizontal mortar joints with grout to bridge, strengthen, and stabilise walls, preventing further cracking while allowing for natural building movement.